kitajchuk/punxy/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+However, it is using [cra-preact](https://github.com/shilangyu/cra-preact) to generate Preact optimized Production builds which reduce the JavaScript payloads by half.

 ## Available Scripts